 In addition to the Pre-flight Screening requirement (noted above), Transport Canada has mandated all passengers and crew members when arriving to Canada complete arrival paperwork digitally by using the Arrive CAN app/website.
 Prior to leaving the aircraft, Canadian Border Services will review and validate all receipts.
 Failure to properly submit or file Arrive CAN information and/or failure to provide negative-result, PCR testing documentation, can be punishable with a fine.

 The Government of Canada continues its travel advisory on avoiding all non-essential travel.

-To limit the spread of COVID-19, American, Canadian, and Mexican authorities announced the temporary restriction of all non-essential travel across their borders as of March 21, 2020, until June 21, 2020.
+To limit the spread of COVID-19, American, Canadian, and Mexican authorities announced the temporary restriction of all non-essential travel across their borders until at least January 21, 2020.

 International travel remains limited, however Skyservice will assess flight requests on a case-by-case basis.

 All passengers are required to have a health assessment conducted prior to boarding flights destined to Canada.
 Any passenger, regardless of citizenship showing symptoms of COVID-19, will be denied access.

 Flights outside of Canada, where permissible, will require pilots to conduct quick turns and short layovers only.

 Should pilots and crew fall ill while abroad, we have asked them to self-isolate and contact Skyservice immediately so alternative arrangements can be made for their well-being and to ensure your travel plans continue as planned (where possible).
 Our pilot are fully insured for healthcare coverage while travelling abroad.